 Skin Contact: May cause an allergic skin reaction.
+When this product is wet it is corrosive.
 Causes severe irritation which will progress to chemical burns.

 Eye Contact: Causes permanent damage to the cornea, iris, or conjunctiva.

 Ingestion: May cause burns or irritation of the linings of the mouth, throat, and gastrointestinal tract.